cescude/simsim/README.md

     /v2/of/some/api
     Content-type: application/csv
-    EOF
+    DATA
     h1,h2,h3
     1,2,3
     4,5,6
-    EOF

-Note that `EOF` can be anything:
+    DATA

+The word `DATA` from the previous example can be anything (as long as it doesn't look like a header)--

     /v2/of/some/api
     Content-type: application/csv
-    ANYTHING_ELSE
+    \\
     h1,h2,h3
     1,2,3
     4,5,6
-    ANYTHING_ELSE
+    \\

-As in the prior examples, response headers can be specified before the content definition:
+As seen before, response headers can be specified before the content
+definition:

     /v3/of/some/api
     X-My-Custom-Header: this thing!